marieldejesus12/youtube-listblock/README.md

 Download the script to [Pi-Hole](https://gitlab.com/marieldejesus12/youtube-listblock/-/raw/master/pihole_collect.sh) on your system and run `sudo bash pihole_collect.sh install`

-Download the script to [Adguard Home](https://gitlab.com/marieldejesus12/youtube-listblock/-/raw/master/adguard_collect.sh) on your system, set the variable `ADGUARDDIR='/opt/AdGuardHome'` on line 39 starting the Adguard Home folder path and run `sudo bash adguard_collect.sh install` for non-OpenWRT system and` sh adguard_collect.sh install` for OpenWRT systems
+Download the script to [Adguard Home](https://gitlab.com/marieldejesus12/youtube-listblock/-/raw/master/adguard_collect.sh) on your system, set the variable `ADGUARDDIR='/opt/AdGuardHome'` on line 39 indicating the Adguard Home folder path and run `sudo bash adguard_collect.sh install` for non-OpenWRT systems and` sh adguard_collect.sh install` for OpenWRT systems

 Download the script for [OpenWRT](https://gitlab.com/marieldejesus12/youtube-listblock/-/raw/master/openwrt_collect.sh) on your system and run `sh openwrt_collect.sh install`